Enterprise-CMCS/managed-care-review/docs/designPatterns.md

 -   It's a common pattern for dependency injection in the react world already
 -   lets you wrap up your dependency in a nice reactive form, where components can simply re-render in response to changes wrapped up in the context

+## Domain Models

+Domain models ar

+-   domain models don't import any of the rest of your code, but anything in your code can import domain models

 ## Future Work

 -   Testing